NguyenQuocAnDev27/easy-booking/README.md

 # Welcome to Easy Booking! 📱✨

-- Easy Booking is ... ?
+- Easy Booking is a mobile app that simplifies the hotel booking process, helping users easily find and book hotels based on their preferred locations and dates.
+With an intuitive interface, users can view hotel details, check availability, and complete their bookings—all from their mobile devices.

 ## 🚀 Get started
 Follow the steps below to get started with the project: